 Evil Mentor/Stealth Mentor: The Yellow-Eyed Demon has been manipulating the lives of the Special Children since they were infants to make them strong enough to serve his purpose.

 Expy: Lily, with her black leather jacket, long hair, and brooding attitude, has many similarities with Rogue, which go beyond their power to kill with a touch.
-Although according to Sera Gamble, the character motivation is Allison Reynolds from The Breakfast Club.
+According to Sera Gamble, Lily's character motivation is Allison Reynolds from The Breakfast Club.

 Eye Colour Change: The Acheri demon's eyes change to a clouded gray when she reveals her demonic form.